harshita-108/Jarvis_Desktop_Assistant/README.md

 - Multi-language support.
 Integration with IoT devices.
 - Contextual awareness for personalized responses.
 - Enhanced security and privacy features.
+## Installation
+1. Clone the repository
+2. Install the required libraries
+3. Set up the necessary files:

+- Create a password.txt file with your desired password.
+- Create an Alarmtext.txt file for storing alarm times.
+- Ensure all necessary scripts and modules are in place as referenced in the main script.
 ## Acknowledgements

 We thank the open-source community for their valuable libraries and contributions, which made this project possible.